calvinkNT/Twine/README.md

 *Code will be uploaded at a later time.*

-This is a backend for Vine, primarily made for app version 1.3.4.

-## Disclaimers
-Made as an experiment and **NOT ready for production use**.
-If you decide to host your own revival and wish to use this backend, be aware there are vulnerabilities that will need to be repaired, mainly with SQL injection.

-I will not start my own Vine revival for a multitude of reasons.
-Do not contact me asking to start one or for help starting one.
+Currently, this is the most feature-complete open-source backend reimplementation for Vine.

 ## Setup
 I use the latest version of XAMPP to host the server.
+Just drop the files in `htdocs` and you're good to go.

 To make the app point to the server, I use bag.xml's VineRedirect.

 ## Working:
 - Registering new account